 Silence fell.
 He knew not what to say.
 He felt himself in one way innocent, but he felt himself in another way blackly guilty.
-His remorse for the telephonetrick which he had practised on Rose Euclid burst forth again after a long period of quiescence simulating death, and actually troubled him....
+His remorse for the telephonetrick which he had practised on Rose Euclid burst forth again after a long period of quiescence simulating death, and acutely troubled him....
 No, he was not guilty!
 He insisted in his heart that he was not guilty!
-And yet--and yet--

-No taxicab ever travelled so quickly as that taxi-cab.
+And yet-and yet- No taxi-cab ever travelled so quickly as that taxi-cab.
 Before he could gather together his forces it had arrived beneath the awning of the Buckingham Palace Hotel.